 While Monte Albán and Mitla may be the two most-visited archaeological sites in Oaxaca, they’re certainly not the only.
 Just a short drive from Mitla is Yagul, known for its natural scenery and elaborate palace.
 Further down the road, meanwhile, is Dainzú, home to a plethora of tombs and pyramid temples.

-Elsewhere on the opposite side of Oaxaca is the site of Atzompa.
+And elsewhere on the opposite side of Oaxaca is the site of Atzompa.
 While rather obscure, those who make the journey will be rewarded with well-preserved ruins and beautiful views.

 The three sites featured below certainly aren’t the only overlooked Zapotec sites in Oaxaca.
 There is actually another site near Yagul and Dainzú called Lambityeco, but it’s been closed for years.
 Other Zapotec sites in the region include Zaachila and San José Mogote.